Policy and Procedure Name:

 d.
 Claims

-each contact or attempt at contact with any party to the claim.
+each contact or attempt to contact any party to the claim.

 b.
 Verify